mattfoster/mattfoster.github.com/_posts/2012-02-27-monitoring-things-with-collectd.markdown

 layout: post
 ---

-I've had a cacti server for some time, but I recently decided to experimnent with collectd.
-In this post, I'll talk about how I ported my CurrentCost montoring code to work with collectd.
+I've had a cacti server for some time, but I recently decided to experiment with collectd.
+In this post, I'll talk about how I ported my CurrentCost monitoring code to work with collectd.

 ## What's wrong with cacti?